 For a comparable hybrid mattress that also focuses on keeping cool, check out Helix; it’ll be a bit more affordable and is known to be a great option for people who sleep hot and are in desperate need for some pressure relief.

-Lastly, if you’re looking for an eco-friendly option that also features Latex foam, check out the Cedar mattress.
+Lastly, if you’re looking for an eco-friendly mattress that also features Latex foam, check out the Cedar mattress.
 This bed has a medium-firm feel and would be closest in comfort level to the King Koil Limited Edition 120th Gold Firm model.

 - How to buy: You can purchase a King Koil mattress are exclusively at a brick-and-mortar retail near you.